Excerpted from DEFORESTING TO REFORESTING: A MODEL IN COSTA RICA FOR PROFITABLE REFORESTATION*

 Our goal on the Finca Leola S.A. tree plantation is to move back in the other direction: to go from pasture to perpetual forest, with a plantation as the first cycle, or interim step.
 Returning farmland to forest takes creative thinking for those of us with limited resources.
 We have a two-phase plan: taking pasture to plantation, then plantation to perpetual forest.
 The first phase will pay for the second, and the second phase will pay to maintain itself.

-In the plantation phase, we grow trees for ourselves and others as an investment.
-You can find out on our website how to have us raise tropical hardwoods for you and help you sell the wood.
+In the plantation phase, we grow trees as an investment.
 We are taking this approach because in this way we can afford to secure more farms around us for reforestation.
 After the plantation trees are harvested, the land will revert to forest.
 It's as if the trees themselves are working to bring back their habitat.

 Already, because of owning land for our current plantation, we are expanding the natural forest around the rivers, streams, and swamps.
 Also, we have done a very unusual thing: All of the big, lone trees in the middle of the pastures, ojoche, laurel, corteza, and other rare species, have been left standing and the plantation trees planted around them.
 This means that we are preserving the seed stock, or mother trees.
 There are about 200 mature trees in the areas that we are planting.
 Some will need to be harvested over the years due to their age, but most will still be there in 25 years, bigger than ever.